IT Equipment Catalogue

 A wireless UK keyboard and mouse, which requires a USB port for the wireless receiver.

-Alternatively, a wired keyboard and mouse, which will need a USB-A port each:
+Alternatively, a wired keyboard and mouse, each will need a USB port:

 Laptop riser

-If you aren't using a separate monitor, use a riser to get your laptop to the recommended height.
-There are various different types available on the XMA Hub, this is just one option.
+If you aren't using a separate monitor, you can use a riser to get your laptop to the recommended height.
+There are various different types available on the XMA page, this is just one option.

 Headset